vgurianov/uml-sp/docs/case_studies/function/function.md

 # Numerical and object models

 ## Introduction
+At now wide use numerical methods.
+In UML2 SP models, numerical calculation nearly use not.
+It is an important quality of our approach.
+In this section we shall discuss it topic.

 ## Fibonacci sequence
 The Fibonacci sequence is a sequence of number when Fn = Fn-1 + Fn-2 with seed values F0 = F1 = 1,